LEARN FRENCH IN 2 MINUTES - French idiom: C'est l'hôpital qui moque de la charité (It's the hospital that laughs at the charity)

 And that's it for the expression of the day.

-I hope you enjoyed this video if you liked it, remember to give a thumbs up and most importantly, subscribe to the channel.
+I hope you enjoyed this video.
+If you did, remember to give it a thumbs-up and, above all, subscribe to the channel.

-It helps me a lot and it allows me to make more videos.
+It helps me a lot and allows me to make more videos.

 See you soon on Hellofrench.